-For 2BB, Juzam Djinn gives you a 5/5 that deals 1 damage to you during each of your up-keeps.
+For a mana cost of 2BB, Juzam Djinn gives you a 5/5 that deals 1 damage to you during each of your up-keeps.
 In the early days of Magic, this was a really massive creature.
 So, it was certainly worth taking that 1 extra damage with just how big this guy is.
 You could often play this guy on Turn 2 with a Dark Ritual.
 That early in the game, Juzam Djinn was a significant threat that was hard to deal with.

 Have you ever played Juzam Djinn?